LeTarrask/LeTarrask/swift.md

 ### Project #25: Selfie Share
 Make a multipeer photo sharing app in just 150 lines of code.
 1- Techniques:
+[] - Review of CollectionView like project 10 (we basically redo project 10)
+[] - implement ImagePicker
 [] - MCSession
+[] - Connection betweet 2 apple device
+[] - extension to ViewController (I did it, wasn't in the project) [] - MCSessionDelegate and it's 6 necessary methods

 2- Step-by-step:
+We cloned project 10, and then implemented the MCSession features so the image is automagically shared with other apple devices that run the same apps and are connected with us.

 3- Challenges:
+Show an alert when a user has disconnected from our multipeer network; Try sending text messages across the network (Didn't); Add a button that shows an alert controller listing the names of all devices currently connected to the session – use the connectedPeers property (Didn't).

 ### Project #26: Marble Maze